 Teens and adults with CF may also develop other illnesses, such as diabetes (when blood sugar is too high) or osteoporosis (a weakening of the bones).

-If you have been told your child might have CF, we know you have lots of questions.
+If you've been told your child might have CF, we know you've lots of questions.
 We can help.
 To schedule an appointment, refer a patient or speak to our staff, please call our offices at 682-885-6299.
 After hours and on weekends/holidays, call 682-885-4000 and ask the operator to page the pulmonologist on call.